claserre9/telegram-downloader/README.md

 - You have access to the Telegram channel(s) from which you wish to download videos.

 ## Installation
-To install Telegram Video Downloader, follow these steps:
+To install Telegram Downloader, follow these steps:

 1. Clone the repository:
    ```